se4ai2324-uniba/DetectionOfOnlineSexism/README.md

     ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
     ├── data
-    │   ├── external       <- Data from third party sources.
-    │   ├── interim        <- Intermediate data that has been transformed.
-    │   ├── processed      <- The final, canonical data sets for modeling.
+    │   ├── Raw            <- Datasets used for training, validation and test.
+    │   │    ├── dev_category.csv
+    │   │    ├── dev_sexist.csv
+    │   │    ├── test_sexist.csv
+    │   │    ├── test_category.csv
+    │   │    ├── train_sexist.csv
+    │   │    └── train_category.csv
+    │   │
-    │   └── raw            <- The original, immutable data dump.
+    │   └── README.md      <- The README for developers using these datasets.
     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │